 The key patents related to the humanized antibody, lintuzumab, which we use in our Actimab-A product candidate have expired.
 It is generally possible that others may be eventually able to use an antibody with the same sequence, and we will then need to rely on additional patent protection covering alpha particle drug products comprising Ac-225.
 Our final drug construct, Actimab A, consists of the lintuzumab antibody labeled with the isotope Ac-225.
 We currently own issued and pending patents relating to methods of manufacturing Actimab-A, methods of treatment using Actimab-A and production of the Ac-225 isotope.
 In addition, we possess trade secrets and know how related to the manufacturing and use of isotopes.
 Any competing product based on the lintuzumab antibody is likely to require several years of development before achieving our product candidate's current status and may be subject to significant regulatory hurdles but such development by others is nevertheless a possibility that could negatively impact our business in the future.
 We own 4 issued U.S. patents, 1 issued Canadian patent, 1 issued European patent (validated as a national patent in several countries) and 1 issued Japanese patent that relate to the composition of our Iomab-B product candidate.
 Patent applications relating to Iomab-B are also pending in the U.S. and internationally.
 We have and may continue to file patents related to Iomab-B that can provide barriers to entry but there is no certainty that these patents will be granted or such granting thereof will adequately prevent others from seeking to replicate and use the apamistamab antibody or the construct.
-Our patent portfolio includes pending applications related to radioimmunoconjugate composition, formulation administration, and methods of use in treating solid or liquid cancers.
-This subject matter includes composition, administration, and methods of treatment for our product candidates Actimab-A and Iomab-B. Any competing product based on the antibody used in Iomab-B is likely to
+Our patent portfolio includes pending applications related to radioimmunoconjugate composition, formulation administration, and methods of treatment for our product candidates Actimab-A and Iomab-B. Any competing product based on the antibody used in Iomab-B is likely to require several years of development before achieving our product candidate's current status and may be subject t